cbarb005/rshell/README.md

 On its own, ^C works fine, but as mentioned above, may get stuck when used with `fg` or `bg`.

 For `ls`, any combination of `-l` and `-R` does not work.
-They work fine on their own and each combined with `-a`.
+They work fine on their own and each combined with `-a`, but `-R` doesn't play well with others.
+Errors for `stat` may appear even if everything is output correctly.

 Occasionally, the colors on ls may mess up output.
 For this reason, colored output for ls is available by using the flag "-cc" to enable colors for a single execution of `ls`.